Phu Quoc Island Vietnam

 Phu Quoc National Park

-The island contains a national park that covers 70% of the island and is situated within the boundaries of the following villages: Ganh Dau, Thom Village, Cua Can Village, Hamn Ninh Village, Duong To Village, and Duong Dong Township.
+The island contains a national park that covers over 50% of the island area and is situated within the boundaries of the following villages: Ganh Dau, Cua Duong, Thom Village, Cua Can Village, Hamn Ninh Village, Duong To Village, and Duong Dong Township.

 The following are the lakes found on the island: